aaron-imbrock/cf-notes/wsl.md

 wsl --update
 ```

-### Install Ubuntu 20.04 LTS from the Microsoft store page
+## Install Ubuntu 20.04 LTS from the Microsoft store page

 [Install Ubuntu 20.04LTS](https://www.microsoft.com/store/apps/9n6svws3rx71)

-Install Ubuntu with username and password.
-Note down the password you used.
+Install Ubuntu with a simple username and password.
+Note the password you used.
 Keep it simple.

 ## Now in the UBUNTU TERMINAL:
+You have a fresh linux install.
+In a moment we'll install the necessary programs you need to code with but we'll start by updating the system itself.
 ```bash
 sudo sh -c 'apt update && apt -y full-upgrade && apt install -y zsh build-essential wget ca-certificates' sudo sh -c 'apt -y autoremove'